 Best time to visit: Mid-March through end of summer

 It’s just 75 miles away from DC, but Shenandoah National Park is a world apart, with cascading waterfalls and 1,862 species of wildflowers.
 Excited lil’ buggers

 like the witchy-sounding bloodroot begin to poke their heads out in spring, along with purple and yellow violet, pink lady's slippers, and wild geraniums.
 By May, it’s time for pink azaleas; in June, white mountain laurels; and fashionably late milkweed and orange touch-me-nots emerge in summer.
 Basically show up any time and you’re covered.
 Oh yeah, and do the Skyline Drive.

 Best time to visit: Summer

-Come summer the 116,000 grassy acres of Fort Pierre National Grassland—a setting of Dances with Wolves—teem with wildflowers that have been blooming on the Great Plains since the early days of the explorers.
+Come summer, the 116,000 grassy acres of Fort Pierre National Grassland—the setting of Dances with Wolves—teem with wildflowers that have been blooming on the Great Plains since the early days of the explorers.
 Come for purple spiderwort, daisies, bluebells, blue flax, red columbine, purple coneflower, daisies, and bellflowers, and stay for some wildlife, like burrowing owls, coyotes, bison, and prairie dogs.